Erfaniaa/undervalued-crypto-finder/README.md

 If this statement is still true, we will see an upward trend in the market in 2023 as well.
 When the cryptocurrency market is rising, it is a time when people, due to fear of falling behind the market, tend to look for which cryptocurrencies have not yet risen so that they can buy them and hope to make a profit in the future days.
 One of the ways to find strong cryptocurrencies that have an upward trend is to see which cryptocurrencies have a lower price compared to the average prices of the last 200 days.
 Going through all these cryptocurrencies is very time-consuming, as you can't go through all of them and check their current price and average price.
 To solve this problem, we wrote a tool that can make this process faster in the near future.

+**Note:** This tool might be more useful during a Bitcoin bullrun or an alt-season.

 ## Run

 1. Clone the repository.